 Cambodians are arguably more in tune with TV viewing than reading adverts in printed magazines or newspapers.
 But social media has been disruptive and is the main news source.

 Primetime TV varies, with lunchtime spots being a hit as well as early evening.

 TV commercials can either be made independently or with the help of the TV station’s experts who will be able to advise on details.

-There are some English radios stations but they are predominantly Khmer language radio station.
+There are some English radio stations but they are predominantly Khmer language radio stations.

 BBC World Service programs in English are available in Cambodia through the FM station, BBC 100 FM.

 Advertising on the radio in Cambodia is relatively inexpensive, and the stations can often help with producing jingles and other content.
 Before choosing to advertise, find out the station’s range and audience.

 Be advised, you may need a Khmer speaker to help you communicate with the relevant stations.

 According to Riverorchid Media, radio daily peak-time runs from around 6.30am-8:00am.